AgenoDrei/mpim-tools/README.md

     pytest

 ## ToDo
-* [ ] Mail automation
+* [x] Mail automation
   * [x] Add all infos from the google form to the generated mail
   * [x] Get an actual domain for the emails
   * [x] HTML email templates
-  * [ ] Create user-friendly configuration for mail/id column names
 * [ ] Create matching algorithm
-  * [ ] Based on categorical information
+  * [x] Based on categorical information
   * [ ] Based on unstructured free-text fields
-  * [ ] Command that generates a match table based on the remaining curated matches
+  * [x] Command that generates a match table based on the remaining curated matches
+* [ ] Create user-friendly configuration for mail/id column names